qbicsoftware/rmageddon-cli/doc/Rmageddon.md

 It then takes these and checks on [Anaconda Cloud](https://anaconda.org/) if these are available in one of the pre-defined channels `[default, r, bioconda]`.
 If successful, it will automatically add the corresponding conda package with version in the `environment.yml`.
 If a package cannot be found, a warning is printed on the command-line.
 If a specified version of a package is not found, it prints the available versions on the command-line.
-If you are using anaconda you can export your current build using:
+**In case you are using anaconda** you can export your current build using:
 ```bash
 conda env export > environment.yml
 ```
-If you are not using anaconda you have to provide an environment.yml file created by [Rmageddon-cookiecutter](doc/Rmageddon-cookiecutter.md).
+**If you are not using anaconda** you have to provide an environment.yml file created by [Rmageddon-cookiecutter](doc/Rmageddon-cookiecutter.md).
 It has to look remotely similar to this:
 ```bash
 name: QABCD000_basic_ranalysis0.1.0
 channels: